 The bonus of this route up Scafell Pike was that there were no people.
 Towards the top there was a small path that was easy to follow.
 On arriving at the summit, I put on all my jackets as the wind was extremely cold and sat and ate a sandwich.
 There was a continuous stream of people arriving and leaving the summit, which made me glad it wasn’t a weekend.

 I headed down from the summit on the corridor route, which was rocky and a bit exposed, but gave me great views as the weather improved.
 The sun came out which convinced me to change my plans again – I climbed up Windy Gap and Green Gable to stay high and enjoy the views.

 I dropped to the Honister Pass and Mine which had an open cafe.
-I considered my options again here at 5pm: do I climb and camp, or head for the Rosthwaite pub as I haven’t got much food left?
-I did fancy climbing Catbells in the morning, so made the decision to climb and camp under High Spy.
+I considered my options again here at 5pm.
+Do I climb and camp, or head for the Rosthwaite pub as I haven’t got much food left?
+Climbing Catbells in the morning was appealing, so I made the decision to climb and camp under High Spy.
 The man serving in the cafe had biked LEJOG and was interested in my walk.
 I told him that the biggest surprise for me has been the people I’ve met along the way, especially in Wales as they have a reputation for not liking the English.
 He replied, “you can’t say that, I’m Welsh!”
 I apologised and quietly left!